A few weeks ago, I got a text from an American friend asking me one simple question: “How can I move abroad?”

 You’d be surprised (or maybe not) by how much less tuition can cost in other countries.
 Plus, other countries might give you options that hardly exist at home, like the one-year master’s in sustainable business and energy that I did in Italy.
 (You can read all about what I learned in this post.)

-The program I did was at Bocconi University, which is a pretty prestigious, private business school.
+The program I did was at Bocconi University, which is a prestigious, private business school.
 I’m not saying that to toot my own horn, I’m saying it for comparison: Tuition for the entire program was €14,000.
 Compared to almost any master’s at a business school in the US, that’s a steal.
-(And compared to any public university in Italy, it’s still obscenely expensive.)
+(And compared to any public university in Italy, it’s still obscenely expensive, by local standards.)

 My point is that if you think you can’t afford grad school, maybe you can abroad.